codefellows/seattle-code-301n24/curriculum/prework/arrow-functions/README.md

 ## Assignment Tasks

-1. Work on your fork on a non-main branch.
-As you work, remember to add, commit, and push regularly.
-1. Create a new branch for this assignment called `class-00-lab-b`
+1. Create a new repo in your GitHub account called `arrow-functions`.
+Clone the empty repo to your dev environment.
 1. Navigate to the `prework` folder in the root directory of the class repository.
 Then navigate into the `arrow-functions` folder.
-1. Make a copy of the folder named `starter-code`.
-Do your work in this folder.
+1. Copy the contents of the folder named `starter-code` into your newly-created repo.
+Make an initial commit with the unchanged starter code.
+1. Proceed to work on a well-named branch.
+As you work, remember to add, commit, and push regularly.
 1. The `app.js` file contains examples of function expressions, as you are accustomed to seeing.
 Work through steps 1-9, reading the notes and reviewing the refactored samples.
 1. For each of these steps, uncomment the console.log line.
 Open the `index.html` file in the browser and verify the correct output in the developer console.
 1. To complete step 10, refactor the function expressions one at a time.
 Uncomment the console.log line and use it to check that the output is the same after you have completed the refactoring process.